byte-develop/studio/replit.md

 # Overview

 This is a modern full-stack web application built with a React frontend and Express.js backend.
-The application is a portfolio/agency website for "HNS (Hidden Network Service)," a comprehensive digital development company.
+The application is a portfolio/agency website for "HNS Studio," a comprehensive digital development company.
 It features a futuristic dark theme design with CSS-based 3D effects, particle animations, and interactive elements.
 The site showcases a full range of development services from web development to 3D/WebGL, mobile apps, backend solutions, AI/ML, and DevOps.
 The project uses TypeScript throughout and implements modern web technologies including Framer Motion for animations, and a comprehensive UI component library based on shadcn/ui.

 # User Preferences